eeshwar07/FormulaOne_Stats/README.md

 Whether you're a die-hard fan, a curious observer, or a strategic thinker, this application is your one-stop destination for insights and analyses of Formula One races, drivers, teams and circuits.

-The application is hosted on [link text](main--mellifluous-profiterole-118a81.netlify.app)
+The application is hosted on [this link](https://main--mellifluous-profiterole-118a81.netlify.app/)

 # Steps to run this project: